Fall Online Humanitarian Training Courses

 The Institute of International Humanitarian Affairs offers credit/non-credit professional courses for practitioners around the world.
 Each professional course is designed to prepare current and future aid workers with the knowledge and skills needed to respond effectively to humanitarian crises and disasters.

-Upcoming Fall 2026 courses include:
+Upcoming online fall 2026 courses include:

 Course dates: August 26 - December 18, 2026